pneff93/Kafka-R-Realtime-Prediction/README.md

 ![](image.png)

 ### Kafka Producer
 Let's go over the single parts of the data flow.
-A Kafka Producer produces fake data of a fish's size measurement as well as the weight continuously into two Kafka topics: `machine-weight` and `machine-measurement`.
+A Kafka Producer produces simulated data of a fish's size measurement as well as the weight continuously into two Kafka topics: `machine-weight` and `machine-measurement`.

 ### Kafka Streams